Yivan000/lrc/README.md

 ```

 #### Lyrics
-The lyrics are encoded in a `List<LrcLine>`, which are basically a list of `LrcLine` in which has the following properties:
+The lyrics are encoded in a `List<LrcLine>`, which is basically a list of `LrcLine`, each has the following properties:

 ```dart
 LrcLine(